Bri-Gonzalez/SERVER/README.md

 ## Overview

-_**SERVR** is a collection of forums where gamers can converse, share, and collaborate together through different video game related servers._
+_**SERVER** is a collection of forums where gamers can converse, share, and collaborate together through different video game related servers._

 [Deployed Site](https://find-your-server.netlify.app/)